-Name ( required) Name is used to identify the structure in the drop-downs like the Structure menu in the top navigation bar.
+Name (required) Name is used to identify the structure in the drop-downs like the Structure menu in the top navigation bar.
 Description Used to describe the meaning of the structure to the users.
 Owner The owner of the structure.
 Only JIRA administrators can change the owner.
 Permissions Define who can view, edit or configure the structure.
-See Structure Permissions (see page 177) for details.
-Require Edit Issue Permission flag When Require Edit Issue permission on parent issue to rearrange sub-issues flag is set, additional permission constraints are applied to figure out what changes the user is allowed to make.
-See Structure Permissions (see page 177) for details.
+See Structure Permissions (see page 164) for details.
+Require Edit Issue Permission fla g When Require Edit Issue permission on parent issue to rearrange sub-issues flag is set, additional permission constraints are applied to figure out what changes the user is allowed to make.
+See Structure Permissions (see page 164) for details.
+Edit Structure Help!
+Name Mars Colonization colonization plan.